imranahmedkhan1/demo/README.md

 #Demo Project README

-This is just sime readme file
+This is just simple readme file